xinwenfu/GenCyber/SoftwareSecurity/README.md

 ### knock module against vchat

+We created a <a href="https://github.com/xinwenfu/Malware-Analysis/tree/main/MetasploitNewModule">knock</a> module to exploit our vchat server.
+At Kali VM, the knmock module is located at /usr/share/metasploit-framework/modules/exploits/windows/vchat/.
+This module exploits a buffer overflow vulnerability of the vchat server and allows the attacker to hack into the computer running the vchat server.

 Here is what happens (in this case what armitage shows in the exploit window) when using the *knock* module without selecting *Use a reverse connection*
 ```
 msf6 > use exploit/windows/vulnserver/knock